 POSC 272 Gender, Politics, and the Law

 POSC 316 United States Constitutional Law: Civil Liberties

 Psychology

 PSYC 286 Psychology of Women

 PSYC 369 Human Sexuality

-Sociology
+Sociology and Criminology

 ANTH 258 Critical Approaches to Men and Masculinities

+CRIM 321 Intimate Partner Violence

+CRIM 336 Sexual Violence

 SOCI 218 Women in Society

+SOCI 226 The Sociology of Rap and Hip Hop

+SOCI 233 Reproductive Rights and Reproductive Justice

+SOCI 255 LGBTQ Communities in the United States

+SOCI 264 Black Communities and Institutions

 SOCI 369 Sex/Sexualities in Society

 MINOR IN IRISH STUDIES (IRS) (5 COURSES)

 To earn an Irish Studies minor, students must apply in writing to the Chair of the English Department.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.

 The minor requires five (5) elective courses from the following list, including up to three courses in Irish studies taken abroad at the University of Ulster, subject to approval by the Chair of the English Department.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.
 Exceptions to the University's Course Residency requirement may be made by Chair of the English Department in conjunction with the University Registrar.

 The minor requires five (5) courses from the following:

 English

 ENGL 232 Irish Literature

 ENGL 381 Contemporary Irish Literature

 ENGL 389 Modern and Contemporary British and Irish Poetry

-Geography
+Environment, Society, & Sustainability

 GEOG 258 Geography of the British Isles

 History

-HSTY 367 Faith and Reason in Medieval Europe

 HSTY 378 Modern Britain

 Irish Studies

 IRST 290 Special Topics in Irish Studies

-Sociology
+Sociology and Criminology

 SOCI 254 Social Conflict in Northern Ireland

 MINOR IN INFORMATION TECHNOLOGY (ITS) (5 COURSES)

 To earn a minor in Information Technology, students must apply in writing to the Chair of the Computer Science Department.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

 The minor requires five (5) courses as follows:

 Three (3) required courses:

 BUIS 200 Introduction to Business Systems

-CSCI 120 Introduction to Information Technology (Gen.Ed.
-Domain II-A)
+CSCI 120 Introduction to Information Technology

 CSCI 140 Introduction to the Internet, Graphics, and Multimedia

 Two (2) electives from the following list:

-Communication Arts:
+Computer Science: